ten7/handbook.ten7.com/_pages/05_howwedothings.md

 ## Working Remotely

 TEN7 is a completely distributed company; we have no central office space.
-Though most of us live in the Minneapolis, Minnesota area, we all work from home (or various coffee shops).
+Though most of us live in the Minneapolis, Minnesota area, we all work from home (or various other places).

 It took some trial and error, but we have this distributed office thing down.
 We depend on several tools to help us communicate and be virtually present to each other.
 The most important rule of thumb is that it’s better to over communicate than under communicate.
 Post on Slack, share your status in the #attendance channel, jump on Zoom (preferably using video)—do whatever you need to in order to be virtually known.